crytic/evm_cfg_builder/README.md

 * [pyevmasm](https://github.com/trailofbits/pyevmasm)

+## Getting Help

+Feel free to stop by our [Slack channel](https://empireslacking.herokuapp.com) (#ethereum) for help using or extending evm-cfg-builder.

 ## License

-`evm_cfg_builder` is licensed and distributed under the AGPLv3.
+`evm-cfg-builder` is licensed and distributed under the AGPLv3.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.